 Admittedly, this is definitely not the best time of year for this course in terms of the aesthetics.
 I can only imagine how cool it looks with lush, green grass sprawling between all the trees and more evident fairway/rough cuts to provide better sight lines off each tee.

-As it is now, it’s starting to get a few brown spots around the edge as summer comes on.
+It was starting to get a few brown spots around the edge as summer comes on.
 That said, the playability was still very good from tee to green.
 The tee boxes were good and the fairways were always nice to hit from with tight-ish lies.
 The rough was dry and cut down, so the ball sat up nicely.
 The bunkers were excellent.
 The only issue was the greens because they were aerated recently (probably within a week or two).
 They were slow, sandy and bumpy.
 In another few weeks they will be nicer again.

 One other thing to note is that the routing of this course can be rather confusing for a first-time player not accompanied by a member.
 Nothing is really marked and the cart paths are sporadic.
 There are several intersections of multiple holes, so it’s not always clear which one is next.
 Several times, I had to check the yardage on the scorecard and compare that to the plates on the tee boxes.
 Otherwise, I had no map, no pin placement guide or anything that helped me navigate the course by myself.